|RETURN TIME||10.30PM or 11.00PM (in winter)|

 If you are in rush and would love to explore multi Victoria’s tourist places on the same day, Puffing Billy and Phillip Island “Combo” day trip is perfectly designed for you.
 On the same day, you’ll have a chance to visit the Victoria’s Dandenong forest ranges as well as experience the beauty of Australian beaches and the Penguin Parade.

-We will visit Puffing Billy in the morning, and will head to our second tourist destination, the Phillip Island in the afternoon.
+We visit Puffing Billy in the morning, and then will head to our second tourist destination, the Phillip Island in the afternoon.

 Take a ride on Australia’s oldest steam train and visit the Dandenongs’ tourist attractions.

 We visit the famous Burrinja Gallery where you will have the opportunity to learn more about aboriginal culture.
 We will also visit Grant’s Reserve along the way to hand feed Rosella and other native parrots, then our coach will take you to the village of Sassafras.

 Drive around the fringes of the Dandenong Ranges as you pass through Fern tree Gully and onto the quaint old village of Belgrave.
 Here is where the Puffing Billy Steam Railway starts.
 Puffing Billy is Australia’s favourite steam train and one of the finest preserved steam railways in the world.

 Puffing Billy departs from Belgrave station, chugging through forest and mountainside, past houses and historical sites, to Emerald National Park.
 This century-old steam train, staffed entirely by volunteers, continues to run on its original mountain track from Belgrave to Gembrook in the magnificent Dandenong Ranges, 40 kms east of Melbourne.

 Puffing Billy was built to serve at the turn of the century and is a genuine relic of our more leisurely days.
 The Railway is the major survivor of four experimental lines used to develop rural areas in the early 1900s.